hexops/vecty/example/README.md

 Vecty currently can only be built to run in web browsers.

 ## More examples

-Github user soypat has [created a repo call vecty-examples](https://github.com/soypat/vecty-examples) with examples such as a snake game and a user interface using [Material Design CSS library](https://material.io/).
+* [soypat's vecty-examples](https://github.com/soypat/vecty-examples), including a snake game and an example of using the [Material Design CSS library](https://material.io/)